 The key is to do all of that on a boring route with no new smells or potentially very few smells at all, like the middle of the road in a quiet neighborhood.

 This guarantees that there’s as little distraction as possible.

 And one last great tip I can give you for those strong sniffers is to use off-leash walks for sniffing.

 That’s one of my favorite ways to let Baloo have his fun.
-Again, he’s not allowed in front of me because I want to have control over him in case something’s approaching and I want him to walk heel.
-So, when he’s behind me, he’s allowed to do whatever he wants, which acts as a reward for doing what I want him to do (walking behind me).
+Again, he’s not allowed in front of me because I want to have control over him in case something’s approaching and I want him to walk to heel.

 This works just amazingly!
 He totally got the concept and very rarely walks in front of me which means we’re both happy!

 However, it only works so well because he’s very focused on me and never goes very far.
 So, I basically don’t even have to look back because I know he’ll be just a few feet behind me.
 And he has a pretty strong recall, which is obviously essential for off-leash walks.